 “Fair use” is defined, for example, as copying a moderate amount of protected material for research/education, making sure to acknowledge the source.
 It is illegal to make distortions, damage, or changes of any kind to the copied material or any other action that could reduce the value of the material or the reputation/the name of the owner of the material.

 “Fair use” attempts to balance the rights of the copyright owner with the needs of the user.
 This principle is flexible and it is difficult to determine exactly when the use of material is “fair”.

 In order to improve access to copyrighted materials for education and research while abiding by copyright laws, members of the Forum for Accessible Education have formulated a Code of Best Practices that provides clear rules for “fair use”.
-The Code was adopted by all Israeli academic libraries.
-The Code is available on the Forum website.
+The Code was adopted by all Israeli academic libraries (in Hebrew).

 From the Code of Best Practices created by the Forum for Accessible Education, here are the main points that relate to access to digital documents for educational use (for example, electronic reserves, online syllabi or online documents on the course website):